Save The Palm Springs Plaza Theatre - Visit Palm Springs tag-img

 Plaza Theatre front

-The Palm Springs Plaza Theatre has been a hub for entertainment in the Coachella Valley for years, attracting talented performers from all over the world.
-Over the years, this legendary theatre has hosted some of the most iconic performances, showcasing a diverse range of talent.
+The Palm Springs Plaza Theatre has been a hub for entertainment in the Coachella Valley for years, attracting talented performers worldwide.
+Over the years, this legendary theatre has hosted some of the most iconic performances, showcasing diverse talent.
 From musicians to comedians, the Plaza Theatre has seen it all.

-Over the decades, the building has deteriorated, and the Plaza Theatre Foundation was established to raise $16M in order to support the City of Palm Springs’ effort to fully restore the historic theatre.
+Over the decades, the building has deteriorated, and the Plaza Theatre Foundation was established to raise $16M to fully support the City of Palm Springs’ effort to restore the historic theatre.

 Plaza Theatre Interior